 In addition, some lenders will look at your balance sheets over time to determine whether they will give you a mortgage.
 If they see a decline in profits over the years, this could inhibit your chances.
 If you are self employed, there are so many variables and the criteria changes so frequently that it is advisable to find a broker specialising in this area to guide you in the right direction.

 What if I’m on commission or bonus payments?

 Some lenders will take into account a bonus or commission as part of your assessment.
 Others may not.

 Something to consider:

-- Lenders will want a history of being paid a bonus or commission (Some need a couple of year, some 12 months or even less – some may accept a contract for guaranteed commissions)
+- Lenders will want a history of being paid a bonus or commission (some need a couple of years, some 12 months or even less – some may accept a contract for guaranteed commissions)

-- Commision/bonus lending cap (Some lenders cap the amount of commission or bonus you earn).
+- Commission/bonus lending cap (some lenders cap the amount of commission or bonus you earn).